nxt-insurance/nxt_registry/README.md

 ```

-### Defining namespaces for a registry
+### Defining nesting levels of a registry

-Another feature of `NxtRegistry` is that you can define layers for a registry.
-Layers allow you to dynamically register
+Another feature of `NxtRegistry` is that you can define levels for a registry.
+Levels allow you to dynamically register
-values within the defined layered structure.
+values within the defined levels.
+This means that on any level the registry will resolve to another registry and you
+can register values into a deeply nested structure.

 ```ruby
 class Layer